How to stop someone else buying stuff with your Amazon Echo and Alexa

 To make sure that your Amazon Echo won't just errantly order anything it can find on Amazon from a voice prompt, just follow these simple steps:

-- Open the Alexa app
+- Open the Alexa app.

-- Hit the left-hand menu button to open up the menu choices
+- Hit the More button to open up the menu choices.

-- Head into Settings, scroll down the list to voice purchasing (it's near the bottom under your device list)

-- Turn off Purchase by Voice OR you can set a voice PIN
+- Turn off voice purchasing OR you can set a voice code.

-This will mean that when you go to buy something, you'll then have to vocally provide that PIN as an added security measure.
+Turning it off is ideal, but the voice code will mean that when you go to buy something, you'll then have to vocally provide that code as an added security measure.

-This might stop strangers being able to buy things, but you'll have to make sure your kids are out of earshot too, or you'll still be getting that Lego Death Star.
+This might stop strangers from being able to buy things, but you'll have to make sure your kids are out of earshot too, or you'll still be getting that Lego Death Star.

-You also have the option to turn off the voice purchasing feature entirely in the same section of the app, which for families might just be the easiest option.

 Alexa will add things to your shopping list